SaeedSharifiMa/AIF/README.md

 (Agarwal et al. 2018, written in classred.py file) which is publicly available at: https://github.com/microsoft/fairlearn.
 We therefore thank Microsoft Corporation for making their codes accessible.
-Our current codes are prepared only for submission as a supplementary file to NeurIPS 2019, and not for online distribution purposes.
 We also thank the UCI Machine Learning Repository for the Communities and Crime data set available at: http://archive.ics.uci.edu/ml/datasets/communities+and+crime

 ## REQUIRED LIBRARIES